 At present, the core task of the monetary authority in macro financial management is to establish a more comprehensive and targeted macro-prudential, pursue financial stability and create all necessary conditions for RMB internationalization.
 On one hand, we should coordinate exchange rate policies with monetary policies and financial policies and keep prices, exchange rates and macro economic growth steady for the ultimate goal of financial stability.
-On the other, we need to continue to improve micro-prudential regulatory policies, attach importance to risk control and management of financial institutions, protect the rights and interests of financial consumers, explore macro-prudential regulatory policies, focus on sound operation of the financial system, strengthen synergetic development of financial stability.
+On the other, we need to continue to improve micro-prudential regulatory policies, attach importance to risk control and management of financial institutions, protect the rights and interests of financial consumers, explore macro-prudential regulatory policies, focus on sound operation of the financial system, strengthen synergetic development of finance and the real economy and prevent systemic financial risks to support financial stability.